Automorphisms of fine curve graphs for nonorientable surfaces: Preliminaries

 Throughout this paper, a curve on $F$ means a simple closed curve on $F$ unless otherwise noted.
-For a nonorientable surface $N$, a curve $c$ on $N$ is said to be {\it one-sided} if a regular neighborhood of $c$ is a M\"obius band, and $c$ is said to be {\it two-sided} if a regular neighborhood of $c$ is an annulus.
+A curve $c$ on a surface $F$ is said to be {\it one-sided} if a regular neighborhood of $c$ is a M\"obius band, and $c$ is said to be {\it two-sided} if a regular neighborhood of $c$ is an annulus.
+Every curve in an oriented surface is two-sided.
 We remark that a curve $c$ on $N$ is one-sided if and only if $c$ goes through crosscaps odd number of times, and two-sided if and only if $c$ goes through crosscaps even number of times.